-Thugs who left victim in a coma for £3 are jailed
+Muggers who left victim in a coma over £3 are jailed

-Thugs who used paving slab to batter a man with learning difficulties for £3 are jailed
+Muggers who used paving slab to batter a man with learning difficulties for £3 are jailed

-Mohammed Ali and Umair Anys carried out the “sickening attack” on a terrified victim who spent time in a coma after being left for dead in the street
+Mohammed Ali and Umair Anys face a total of 23 years behind bars

-Two muggers who used bricks and a paving slab to batter a man with learning difficulties to steal just £3 have been jailed for more than 23 years.
+Two muggers who beat a learning-disabled man with bricks and a paving slab to steal just £3 have been jailed.

-Mohammed Ali and Umair Anys carried out the “sickening attack” on the terrified victim who was left fighting for life in a coma after being left for dead in the street.
+Mohammed Ali and Umair Anys carried out the “sickening attack” on 18 June, 2020.

-The man, in his 30s, was walking in Watery Lane in Caldmore, Walsall, West Mids., at about 10.45pm on June 18, 2020, when he was shoved to the ground.
+The victim, in his 30s, was walking in Watery Lane in Walsall, West Midlands, at about 10.45pm when he was shoved to the ground.

 Ali and Anys repeatedly kicked and punched him as he begged them to stop before hitting him with bricks and a paving slab.